har-in-air/ESP32_AUTO_WATER/README.md

 # Build Environment
 * Ubuntu 20.04 LTS AMDx64
 * Visual Studio Code with PlatformIO plugin using Arduino framework targeting `esp32dev` board.
 The file `platformio.ini` specifies the framework packages and toolchain required for the ESP32-C3, and the libraries used by the project.
-ESP32-C3 Arduino framework support is new and not as solid as for the ESP32.
+The ESP32-C3 Arduino framework support is new and not as solid as for the ESP32.
 A minor type-cast compile error for the AsyncTCP library had to be fixed by editing the local version of the library source code in the project `.pio` subdirectory.
-* Custom `partition.csv` file with two 1.9MB code partitions supporting OTA firmware updates
+* Custom `partition.csv` file with two 1.9MB code partitions supporting OTA firmware updates.
-* ~160kByte LittleFS partition for hosting HTML web server pages
+* ~160kByte LittleFS partition for hosting static HTML and CSS content.

 # Hardware